Toward a DC Democracy Festival

 Address widespread civic ignorance and disengagement with an annual democracy festival in Washington DC that entertains, informs and engages youth and families.

 Dance, flowers, marijuana, beer and wine all get festivals.
+If we want to make democracy more engaging for more people, rather than boring or divisive, why aren’t we investing in democracy festivals?
 If democracy is so important to Americans, why don’t we have democracy festivals every year in towns and cities across the country?
 If Washington DC is the capital of our country, and democracy is central to American freedom, why do we have an annual National Book Festival and a Folklife Festival on the National Mall, but we don’t have a Democracy Festival?

 In the mid to late 1800s, American democracy was often highly participatory and fun, involving parades, rallies, music, public speeches and debates, culminating in elections with some of the highest voter turnout in U.S. history.
 Democracy then was also conflictual, corrupt and exclusionary (e.g., women and people of color were often or always barred from participating), so progressive reformers gradually remade American politics into what it is now: relatively orderly, peaceful, inclusive, yet also less fun.
 Can we make democracy fun again, without spurring conflict, corruption and exclusion?
-Learning Life, a DC-based educational nonprofit, believes we can, in part with democracy festivals.
+Learning Life, a DC-based educational nonprofit, believes we can, in part with democracy festivals, as part of a wider Democracy Learning Community.
 And we’re not alone: democracy festivals are spreading in Europe.

 Shorter-term, the goals are to produce a youth and family-friendly DC Democracy Festival (DemFest) that: